 (b) where necessary, underpin the building, structure or work to prevent any such damage.

-Prior to the issue of an Occupation Certificate, a detailed Waste Management Plan in relation to the warehousing (or distribution centre) operations, is to be prepared in accordance with the provisions of Part C5 of the Penrith Development Control Plan 2014 and be submitted to and approved by the Development Assessment Coordinator, Penrith City Council.
+Prior to the issue of an Occupation Certificate, a detailed Waste Management Plan in relation to the warehousing (or distribution centre) operations, is to be prepared in accordance with the provisions of Part C5 of the Penrith Development Control Plan 2014 and be submitted to the Development Assessment Coordinator, Penrith City Council.

 Prior to the issue of an Occupation Certificate for the building, all measures outlined within the Ecologically ‘Sustainable Development Statement’ submitted in support of the Development Application, along with the provision of two (2) x 100kW (or greater) solar power systems, are to be implemented and to be operational, to the satisfaction of the Principal Certifying Authority.